Aimable Nsabimana

-Aimable Nsabimana (born 6 July 1997) is a Rwandan professional footballer who plays as a central defender for Minerva Punjab in the I-League and the Rwanda national football team.
+Aimable Nsabimana (born 6 July 1997) is a Rwandan professional footballer who plays as a central defender for the Rwanda national football team.

 Club career

 The versatile defender had joined APR in July 2016 from Marines FC and went on to become a key member of the military side before he was ravaged by a series of injuries since the beginning of the 2017–18 season.
 During his two-year stint with APR, the hard-hitting defender helped the club to clinch Peace Cup and the league titles.

 Minerva Punjab

 In September 2018, he joined I-League club Minerva Punjab FC.

 International career

 He made his debut for the national team on 15 July 2017 in the 2018 African Nations Championship qualification 2nd round match against Tanzania.